fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

   RFC3629:
   RFC2277:
   RFC4884:
-  RFC5837:
   RFC7317:
   IANA.address-family-numbers:

 informative:
-  I-D.chroboczek-intarea-v4-via-v6:

 --- abstract

-RFC5837 describes a mechanism for Extending ICMP for Interface and Next-Hop Identification, which allows providing additional information in an ICMP error that helps identify interfaces participating in the path.
-This is especially useful in environments where each interface may not have a unique IP address to respond to, e.g., a traceroute.
+Extending ICMP for Interface and Next-Hop Identification (RFC 5837) specifies a mechanism for providing additional information in an ICMP error that helps identify interfaces participating in the path.
+This is especially useful in environments where interfaces may not have a unique IP address to respond to, e.g., a traceroute.

 This document introduces a similar ICMP extension for Node Identification.
-It allows providing a unique IP address and/or a textual name for the node, in the case where each node may not have a unique IP address (e.g., the IPv6 nexthop deployment case described in draft-chroboczek-intarea-v4-via-v6).
+It allows providing a unique IP address and/or a textual name for the node, in the case where nodes may not have a unique IP address.

 --- middle

 # Introduction

-In addition to adding incoming interface information to a traceroute using the mechanisms described in {{RFC5837}}, a network operator may be interested in adding information to identify nodes themselves.
+In addition to listing incoming interface information in a traceroute using the mechanisms described in {{!RFC5837}}, a network operator may be interested in identifying the nodes themselves to unambiguously  identify them.
-{{I-D.chroboczek-intarea-v4-via-v6}} describes a scenario in which individual nodes do not have unique IPv4 addresses to use to reply to an IPv4 traceroute, so additional information is needed.
+For example, {{?I-D.chroboczek-intarea-v4-via-v6}} describes a scenario in which individual nodes do not have unique IPv4 addresses to use to reply to an IPv4 traceroute, so additional information is needed.

+This document defines an ICMP extension that fills that void.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+ICMPv4 is used to refer to Internet Control Message Protocol (ICMP) specified in {{!RFC0792}}.

+ICMP is used to refer to both ICMPv4 and ICMPv6 {{!RFC4443}}.

 # Node Identification Object

-This section defines the Node Identification Object, an ICMP Extension Object with a Class-Num (Object Class Value) of 5 that can be appended to the following messages:
+This section defines the Node Identification Object, an ICMP Extension Object with a Class-Num (Object Class Value) of 5 (see {{sec-iana}}.

+Similar to {{Section 4 of !RFC5837}}, this object can be appended to the following messages:

 - ICMPv4 Time Exceeded